-Paul Elconin is the director of land conservation at Weantinoge Heritage Land Trust where he oversees acquisitions and stewardship.
-Paul has B.S. in environmental biology from Yale University and a M.S. in forest resources management from the State University of New York-College of Environmental Science and Forestry (ESF).
+Paul Elconin is the director of land conservation at Northwest Connecticut Land Conservancy where he oversees acquisitions and stewardship.
+Paul has a BS in environmental biology from Yale University and an MS in forest resources management from the State University of New York-College of Environmental Science and Forestry (ESF).
 While at ESF, Paul researched landowner motivations for granting and satisfaction with their conservation easements, and his findings were published and distributed to land trusts nationwide.

 Paul grew up in New Haven, left Connecticut to explore the country, and is gradually returning to his roots.
 When not active in land conservation, he is exploring the outdoors and trying to achieve his aspiration to be a hockey player.